tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 "Here are Lê Thiên Kim her and granddaughter Quỳnh Dao.
 Mrs. Kim was teaching her granddaughter how to read when your helicopters first appeared.
 They never had a chance to run."

-Bùi Hòa Bình, he survived wars and outlived his wife.
+Bùi Hòa Bình, he survived wars and famines.
 He died standing up for my niece."

 Ending with Mrs. Thao, Tuyết's voice is a whisper, laden with grief.
 "And Trần Thảo Vy.
 She made the best bánh xèo in the village.
 Now, look at her."